The frustration

 Since the first booster shipped from Paris, The Lucky Hand has grown.
 Not to become something else — but to become more of what it is.
 The range has expanded: from the JUST-HIT at €3.99 to the LEGEND at €125.
 Monthly subscriptions.
 Japanese boosters.
 Graded cards.
 PifuToys and BumperStore vending machines.
 Voggt and Whatnot lives.

 But the principle hasn't changed one bit.
-Each booster is hand-selected.
-Each card is inspected before being packaged.
-Each customer receives something worth opening.
+Every booster is hand-selected.
+Every card is inspected before packaging.
+Every customer receives something worth opening.

 The Lucky Hand is not a Pokémon card distribution company.
 It's a guaranteed emotion company.
 The distinction is important — it explains why every decision, from pricing to packaging, stems from the same place: will this opening be memorable?